kristyanne/fe-starter/README.md

 ## Starting a new Project

+If you are not setting up a new project but you are running this existing FE for the first time, you can skip this step and continue on to the [Install Prerequisites](#install-prerequisites) section.

 Please follow these instructions for using this FE in a new project.
 This assumes you will clone this FE from Git/Bitbucket into an existing project and that the directory structure will be `project-name-here/front-end`.

 1) In a terminal window, cd into the project directory: